exercism/python/exercises/practice/eliuds-eggs/.approaches/introduction.md

 # Introduction

-There are many Pythonic approaches to solving the Eliud's Eggs exercise:
+There are many different approaches to solving the Eliud's Eggs exercise:

 - Using a `while-loop`, modifying the parameter on each iteration
 - Looping over every binary digit _without_ modifying the parameter